-The Responsibilities of the Heritage Committee Include:
+The responsibilities of the Heritage Advisory Committee include:

 - Act as an advisory committee to Council on issues that affect the Township relating to Parts IV and V of the Ontario Heritage Act.

-- Provide comments on all heritage applications, development applications whichmay impact existing or potential heritage properties, and demolition permits that apply to heritage properties.
+- Provide comments on all heritage applications, development applications which may impact existing or potential heritage properties, and demolition permits that apply to heritage properties.

 - Record sites of heritage significance within the Township, award heritage plaques to those recognized as worthy of preservation, and record others for historical information only.

 - Encourage owners of plaqued sites to maintain and preserve these properties.